SkillerRaptor/hyper_engine/README.md

 # HyperEngine
 [![License](https://img.shields.io/badge/license-MIT-yellow)](https://github.com/SkillerRaptor/HyperEngine/blob/master/LICENSE)

+## Installing & Building
+In order to build the engine, you will need to follow these steps:
+ 1. Start cloning the repository with the git large file system: <br><code>git lfs clone <a href="https://github.com/SkillerRaptor/HyperEngine">https://github.com/SkillerRaptor/HyperEngine</a></code>
+ 2. Build the project by using the `CMakeLists.txt` inside of the root directory.
+ 3. Run the engine to check if everything was built successful.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.